WanFengLi/Notes-for-Robotics/Mathematical Basics - 数学基础/Advanced Mathematics - 高等数学/Advanced Mathematics.md

 **Relationship with Derivatives**

-The rate of change of the function's values as the independent variable varies minimally can represent the curvature at a specific point.
+The rate of change of the function's values as the independent variable varies minimally and can represent the curvature at a specific point.

 $$
 lim_{\Delta\to 0}\frac{f(x_0+\alpha\Delta)-f(x_0+\beta\Delta)}{\Delta}=f'(x_0)(lim_{\Delta\to 0} \alpha-lim_{\Delta\to 0} \beta)